xnih/satori/README.md

 ### os related
 - libpcap-dev

+### os related Armbian
+- python3-dev

 ### python related
 - python3
 - pypacker*
-- pcapy*  (make sure you have libpcap-dev installed prior!)
+- pcapy*  (make sure you have libpcap-dev installed prior and if armbian may need dev packages for armbian along with setuptools if using pip3 to install)
 - untangle*

 #### optional